FabriceSalvaire/redmine-improved-theme/README.md

 * Redmine HTML code is prior to Bootstrap era and its semantic is not well defined.
 We can patch the DOM when it is mandatory, but it is a last resort.

+# What cannot be done

+* style issue status : *status-1* *status-2* ... classes are related to the Redmine instance setup, Redmine should implement a way to inject CSS from Administration, workaround is to patch at SASS or CSS level.

 # Redmine Links

 * [Redmine Theme List](http://www.redmine.org/projects/redmine/wiki/Theme_List)